-New Pedagogies for Deeper Learning
+New Pedagogies for Deep Learning

 Education is at a major turning point with digital tools permeating teaching and learning.
 We need to enable students to flourish, and to be prepared for using learning to take action for positive change.